GCDigitalFellows/GCDRI_databases/dboutline.md

 	![Connect to the database you just created](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/images/conn_db.png)

 ###Building tables
 The next step is to create tables to hold your data.
-From here onwards, we are going to execute database queries using the SQL editor, so you can get used to SQL syntax.
+From here onwards, we are going to execute database queries using the SQL editor to practice SQL syntax.

 The syntax for creating a table in SQLite is:

 `CREATE TABLE [table_name] ( [field_name] [data type] [constraints] )`

 - The [data type](https://www.sqlite.org/datatype3.html) will affect the behavior of the data in that field.
-SQL data types are things like DATE, TIME, VARCHAR, INTEGER, XML.
+SQL data types are things like:
+	- DATE
+	- TIME
+	- VARCHAR
+	- INTEGER
+	- XML

 - The [constraints](http://www.tutorialspoint.com/sqlite/sqlite_constraints.htm) will  affect the behavior of the data in that field.
-Constraints are things like PRIMARY KEY, FOREIGN KEY, UNIQUE, DEFAULT, AUTOINCREMENT, NOT NULL.
+Constraints are things like:
+	- PRIMARY KEY
+	- FOREIGN KEY
+	- UNIQUE
+	- DEFAULT
+	- AUTOINCREMENT
+	- NOT NULL

 1. Open the SQL editor.